learnk8s/learnk8s.io/src/terraform-aws/content.md

 - Run the [`kubeadm init`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/) command on one of the nodes
 - Run the [`kubeadm join`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-join/) command on all the other nodes

-These steps furthermore depend on each other — for example, the `kubeadm join` commands must include a token and other identifiers that are generated by the initial `kubeadm init` command.
+Furthermore, these steps depend on each other — for example, the `kubeadm join` commands must include a token and other identifiers that are generated by the initial `kubeadm init` command.

-In summary, creating a Kubernetes cluster with kubeadm is a time-consuming tedious process when done manually, which counteracts the goal of having quick disposable clusters for running experiments.
+In summary, creating a Kubernetes cluster with kubeadm is a time-consuming tedious process when done manually.

 _This is where the Terraform kubeadm module comes in._

 ## Terraform kubeadm module

-Learnk8s created the [Terraform kubeadm module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) to combine the simplicity and flexibility of kubeadm with a degree of automation comparable to other higher-level tools.
+The [Terraform kubeadm module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) automates the operation of kubeadm with the goal of providing both automation and flexibility.

 ![Terraform kubeadm module](assets/terraform-kubeadm-module.png)

-The Terraform module automates both the provisioning of infrastructure and the execution of kubeadm on this infrastructure to create a Kubernetes cluster.
+However, the module does not only run kubeadm, but it also provisions the infrastructure for the cluster.

+> Currently, only AWS is supported as an infrastructure provider, but support for GCP and Azure is planned.

-With the Terraform kubeadm module, you can go from zero to a running cluster with a single command in a few minutes.
+That means, with the Terraform kubeadm module, you can go from zero to a running cluster on AWS with a single command in a few minutes.

 This brings you the convenience of kops without having to deal with opinionated features that you might not need.

 With the Terraform kubeadm module, you get the exact same "minimum viable" cluster that you also get when running kubeadm manually.

-> Currently, only AWS is supported as a target platform, but support for GCP and Azure is planned.

 _The following sections first briefly present Terraform and then give a full usage walkthrough of the Terraform kubeadm module._